Q. Is a heat pump the best solution for my home?

 Q. How much will the system cost?

-A. Foster Heating & Cooling offers a full range of heat pump and furnace options with efficiency and cost to suit every budget.
+A. Foster Heating & Cooling offers a full range of heat pump and furnace options with respect to efficiency and cost to suit every budget.
 This includes new variable speed or VRF models from Trane and Mitsubishi.
 These systems offer exception performance in cold weather and are among the quietest systems available.
 The cost will depend on factors such as the size of your home, the type of system you are installing, the brand of equipment, electrical needs, ducting needs and so on.
 Our friendly, experienced service team is happy to visit your home and provide a free, no-obligation assessment and quotation.